-The Pixel Mapper works on a group of fixtures, which you have set up using the Fixture Layout function.
+The Pixel Mapper works on a group of fixtures, which you have set up using the Group Layout function.
 This tells the console where the fixtures are physically located on the stage.
 The console then maps the fixtures as pixels and uses them to output a 2D effect.

 At the end of this section there are a number of step-by-step examples of creating effects with the pixel mapper.
 It's much easier to get to grips with if you can work through some examples.

 You create effects with the Pixel Mapper as follows:

 - From the top level menu select Shapes and Effects then Pixel Mapper

 - Select Create effect.
 The Pixel Mapper Editor will open with a blank background.
 You can overlay your fixture layout on the window, to help you see where your fixtures are, by clicking on the Fixture Overlay 50/50 context menu button.

 Click on the + button at the bottom to add an effect, and choose a graphic element.
 You can remove elements by selecting them and clicking on the button.
 The graphic buttons as shown below provide the following elements to animate:

 - Scribble (you draw an image on the touch screen)

 - Synergy content from Ai media server or Prism Zero

 The graphic element will appear in the top part of the window and will be output to the fixtures.
 You can change it using the sliders below, which will vary depending on the shape but may include: